SkylakeL/iOS/README.md

 Only for early practice

-Major iOS projects would be in independent repository
+Major iOS projects would be in independent repositories